BenjaminReynolds/hello-world/README.md

-# Hello World!
+# Notebook

-This repository was originally created to complete the github hello world project.
-I will be transitioning it into what will serve more or less as a personal notebook and working directory for simple classes and tutorials.
+Nothing to see here.
+Just a git version controlled notebook for my self guided learning.